 Oz-Roof is a certified applicator of Dulux Acratex roof membranes.
 This means that when you choose Oz-Roof for your roof restoration or roof painting our finished work will be warranted by both Dulux and Oz-Roof for a period of 15 years.
 This means that you are completely covered for any signs of flake or peel of the new roof coating for the duration of the warranty.

 Roof restoration Inspection and Advice

-If you suspect your roof is in need of Roof restoration, Roof sealing or roof painting then get in touch with us today.
+If you suspect your roof is in need of Roof restoration, roof painting, or Roof seal in Adelaide then get in touch with us today.
 We offer free quotations and can give you free advice and rough estimates of cost for your job over the phone.